 Life happens while we are planning.
 Like flying high stakes aerobatics and hitting an air pocket.
-You have all the skills to execute the maneuver to perfection.
+You have all the skills to execute the manoeuvre to perfection.
 You cannot control the weather.

 The consequences of the unexpected are determined by two factors.